R&B Journey Operator I

 - Three years of heavy equipment operating experience in the road maintenance/road construction industry including asphalt roadway construction or maintenance, roadway structure construction or maintenance, road drainage structure construction or maintenance, roadside drainage systems, production of aggregate materials, hauling and placing of roadway maintenance and construction materials, and work zone practices.

-- Possession of and ability to maintain a Colorado Class "B" CDL Driver's License with air brake, Haz-Mat, and tanker endorsements without "K" or "NTT" restriction.
+- Possession of, and ability to maintain a Colorado Class "B" CDL Driver's License with air brake, "X" -Haz-Mat/tanker endorsements without "K" -intrastate only or "NTT" -no/Trctr/Trlr restriction(s).

-- Possession and ability maintain a DOT Medical Certificate.
+- Possession of, and ability to maintain a DOT Medical Certificate.

 - Ability to obtain a Colorado Flaggers Certification within six months of employment.

-- Ability to operate heavy equipment and a motor vehicle.
+- Must be able to operate heavy equipment and a motor vehicle.

 - Must be able to lift, carry, drag, or push boxes or equipment up to 135 pounds.